DEFRA/ffc-pay-core/resources/testing/documents/delinked-data-transformer/README.md

 - Continues past individual service failures when `--continue-on-error` is set.
 - Reports database/table sizes and switches to table-by-table copying for large tables.
 - Supports password authentication for recovery databases and Azure AD authentication for Azure-hosted environments.

-Still let to do:
+- Reinstates managed identity (MID) grants after transfer by discovering the MID from the preserved Liquibase tables on the target.
- Once the transfer complets, we have lost the MID from grantees and should find a way to resotr these automatically.
-Liquibase tables are untouched by the transfer and therefore will retain a copy of the MId we can use to restore the MID to the grantees.
-This is a manual process at the moment.
+- Preserves primary keys, foreign keys, indexes, unique constraints and triggers through `pg_dump` schema restoration.

 ## Prerequisites